smncd/kirby-image-formats/README.md

 To use the new `picture` snippet in the default **image** and **gallery** blocks, you need to modify their snippets.

 You can either write custom snippets, or copy the php files in the [example-snippets/blocks](./example-snippets/blocks/) folder to `./site/snippets/blocks` in your project (as they will not be enabled by default).
+If you are using Twig templates in your project, you can use the Twig snippets instead.

 ## Licensing and ownership